NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

 Baselining Best Practices
 =========================

-This section assumes, that you have read the :doc:`chapter 6.
-Basic Concepts <./basic-concepts>`.
+This section assumes, that you have read the :ref:`usage/basic-concepts:basic concepts`.

 All incoming logs, that do not match an existing case, will show up in the ``Baselining`` section.